tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 Before you try to push your image make sure you are properly logged in to your Docker Hub account.
 To do that run `docker login` in the command line and then introduce your Docker Hub username and password.
 {{% /tip %}}

 A Docker Hub repository is designed to contain one or multiple versions of a docker image, which are differentiated by their tag.
-It is important that you assign an appropriate tag to each of your images within a repository so you can appropriately differentiate them.
+Optionally, it is recommended that you assign an appropriate tag to each of your images within a repository so you can appropriately differentiate them.
+However do not panic if you don't do it as in that case Docker will simple automatically assign the `latest` tag to the last build of your image.
 To assign a tag to your recently built image you should type the following in the command line:

 `docker tag <image_id> <your_image_name>:<tag>`